hariom57/RamayanaGame/README.md

     ie Pressing holing the space bar for the Aim, and releasing the Space bar to Release/shoot the arrow

 F5 would return you to the main menu again

+The enemies can also shoot arrows and fireballs (collectively called as 'Projectiles')

+Shree Ram's arrow when collide with the projectiles of the enemies, they cancell/neutralize each other